civican/legisinfo/43-1/bills/C-14/bill_text.md

 ### Section 60.4

-  **(1)** If, in the Minister's opinion, it is necessary to promote the stability or maintain the efficiency of the financial system in Canada, the Minister may, **during the period beginning on the day on which this subsection comes into force and ending on September 30, 2020**, with the Governor in Council's authorization, establish an entity, other than a corporation, on any terms and conditions that the Minister considers appropriate.
+  **(1)** If, in the Minister's opinion, it is necessary to promote the stability or maintain the efficiency of the financial system in Canada, the Minister may, during the period beginning on the day on which this subsection comes into force and ending on September 30, 2020, with the Governor in Council's authorization, establish an entity, other than a corporation, on any terms and conditions that the Minister considers appropriate.

 ### Consequential Amendment to the `Canada Deposit Insurance Corporation Act`